Srinivasjagarla-19/fullstack-intern-portal/README.md

 # 🚀 Full Stack Intern Portal

 This project is a full-stack intern dashboard built for a fundraising portal as part of the Full Stack Developer Internship (Round 1 Task).
-It demonstrates frontend design, backend API integration, and MongoDB-based data handling.
+It demonstrates frontend design, backend API integration, and Local Storage - based data handling.

 ## 🛠️ Tech Stack